User Guide

 Refer to the Features section below to find out about the various commands.

-command to delete all the sample data, and start adding your own contacts!
+clear command to delete all the sample data, and start adding your own contacts!

 Features